laiti/klapajaa/README.md

 ### Installation
 * npm install
 * Configure the clap.json and mpd.json and off you go.
+* For MacOS: `brew cask install sox`
+* If you wish to control Onkyo amplifier: `pip install onkyo-eiscp`

 ### Running
 * node start.js